KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 ::: tip

-The `dexfee` is actually calculated as "`0.0001 TAKER COIN` or `1/777th` the size of the desired order, whichever is greater"
+The `dexfee` is actually calculated as "the greater of either `0.0001 TAKER COIN` or `1/777th` the size of the desired order"

 :::